-Tick-borne diseases are predominantly transmitted through the bite of infected ticks in affected areas.
+Tick-borne diseases are mainly transmitted through the bite of infected ticks in affected areas.
 Babesiosis can also be transmitted through blood transfusions and from a pregnant woman to her unborn child.

 Risk is increased for travelers who engage in extensive outdoor activities (such as hunting, hiking, camping, or field work in forested or brushy areas or gardening near such areas) where tick reservoirs abound.

 Older age, abnormal spleen function, weakened immune system, and liver or kidney disorders are conditions that increase risk for severe disease.

 Symptoms common to tick-borne diseases include fever, chills, headache, muscle aches, and nausea.
 Other symptoms include the following: